yaromar/project1/README.md

     *merged 'Histone' and 'Molecule' entities from 'ER_diagram *the file can be obtained by completing the second step from 'notes_Y.txt'(additional info can be added) *5OY7 is a tetranucleosome
+    *5T5K is not on the list as it's only 6 chains

   non_histone_chains.tsv:

     *contains UNIPROT# of chains that are not histones found in the PDB structures from 'nucleosome_pdb'